H1KHC/GenSol/README.md

   -v [ --verbose ]                 Show more log
 ```

-More about the input files, please turn to the wiki.
+To get more about the input files, please turn to the wiki.